 He could scarcely keep himself in his seat behind his desk.
 He was dressed in a clean and worn T-shirt.
 With a nod of assent from his teacher, he bounded to the front of the room and gave me a high-five, saying, “Thank you so much for teaching my teacher to let me know that my brain changes and gets smarter and smarter the more I learn.
 It’s meant the world to me.
 And I love using those strategies my teacher taught me.
 They really work.”

-This, and a host of other pieces of feedback from teachers and students over the last 20 years, have confirmed the importance of developing what we call a “mindset of practical optimism” about the brain’s capacity to change as a result of learning.
+This and a host of other pieces of feedback from teachers and students over the last 20 years have confirmed the importance of developing what we call a ‘mindset of practical optimism’ about the brain’s capacity to change as a result of learning.

 This stands in stark opposition to the idea that learning ability and the brain are fixed.
 In our work, we have found that this greatly increases motivation, engagement, and learning.
 Similarly, in a study by Dweck, a group of students who were taught that learning changes the brain, together with study skills training, performed better than students who were simply taught study skills.

 Metacognition is the leading characteristic of successful students.
-We have found that students learn more effectively when they are taught how to “drive their brains” and apply learning strategies.
-“Drive your brain” is a metaphor that we developed as a means to effectively communicate to students that they can take charge of their own learning.
+We have found that students learn more effectively when they are taught how to ‘drive their brains’ and apply learning strategies.
+‘Drive your brain’ is a metaphor that we developed as a means to effectively communicate to students that they can take charge of their own learning.
 In Dweck’s investigations of university students who were initially not performing well but had a growth mindset, the students used multiple strategies to learn more effectively and made significant gains.

-Ask For Help When It is Needed: Eventually we all reach a point where we cannot figure out a solution.
+Eventually, we all reach a point where we cannot figure out a solution.
 This can be a good time to ask for help.
 People with a growth mindset are more concerned about growing knowledge and skills than trying to look smart by not asking questions.

 Learning anything at some point may get difficult.
 People with a growth mindset persist in the face of difficulties by trying different strategies, investing more time, or asking for more help, for example.
 We describe this as the cognitive asset of finishing power.
 In conversations with our graduates, we found that for many this cognitive asset was the most powerful.

 As mentioned earlier, achieving learning goals take hard work, time, and effort.
 Some people with a fixed mindset think that if learning is hard work, it means that they are not smart enough and give up.
 However, people with a growth mindset expect learning to be difficult at times and keep at it, working harder and smarter.